Shelters for migrants are filling up across Germany as attitudes toward the newcomers harden

 In June, German Chancellor Olaf Scholz defended plans to stop migrants from entering the EU altogether until their chances of getting asylum have been reviewed, arguing that the bloc’s existing arrangements on sharing the burden of asylum seekers among the different European countries is “completely dysfunctional.”

-Germany has been taking in more migrants than most other European countries, but those efforts still pale in comparison with countries such as Turkey and Lebanon, which shelter millions of migrants from Syria.
+Germany has been taking in more migrants than most other European countries, but other countries such as Turkey and Lebanon, which shelter millions of migrants from Syria, have taken in more refugees as a percentage of their population.

 Despite the changing sentiment toward migrants in Germany, those who make it and apply for asylum are generally grateful to be here.